cetusfinance/cetusfinance.github.io/_posts/tim/2017-01-19-Maybe-its-time-to-roll-my-own-crypto.md

 ![Testing](https://cetus.io/images/rollyourown/lab.jpg)

 ## Does my code work?
-The nice thing about testing Tls 1.2/1.1/1.0 etc is there is a wealth of test clients.
+The nice thing about testing TLS 1.2/1.1/1.0 etc is there is a wealth of test clients.
 Chrome, Firefox, Safari you get the idea.
 But better than a browser during development,

 ```
 OpenSsl s_client -debug -msg -connect 127.0.0.1:443
 ```

-Had been one of my favorites.
-So that is what I was using for testing, with the latest code and built with Tls 1.3 enabled.
+had been one of my favorites.
+So that is what I was using for testing, with the latest code and built with TLS 1.3 enabled.
 As at the time of writing this post (2017-01-19) DON'T DO THAT.
 It really really doesn't work, and to be fair I am not sure anyone actually claimed it did.

 An example of the problems, if you split the first flight (we will get to that later) of the server over multiple records and incremented the nonce it just doesn't work, so you have to reuse the nonce... this was the last straw in my testing.
 I am no expert but reusing a nonce (the clue is in the name) isn't cool.
-So after changing my code to try to work with OpenSsl in Tls 1.3 I realised maybe I was right in the first place.
+So after changing my code to try to work with OpenSsl in TLS 1.3 I realised maybe I was right in the first place.

 So it was time to go an look for more complete implementations.
 The first stop was Chrome Canary and Firefox nightly.
 They are both solid implementations
 (once again as of 2017-01-19) of draft 18.
 The problem with testing with a browser is you end up with a "site not secure" or some other vague response when